UsabilityEngineering/Whirlpool/phase2/README.md

 ![alt text](https://github.com/UsabilityEngineering/Whirlpool/blob/master/phase2/Pictures/dryer_prenotif.png?raw=true) ![alt text](https://github.com/UsabilityEngineering/Whirlpool/blob/master/phase2/Pictures/dryer_notif.png?raw=true)
 ![alt text](https://github.com/UsabilityEngineering/Whirlpool/blob/master/phase2/Pictures/home.png?raw=true)

+Once all of the users machines are completed, they will be returned to the home page to add more machines if necessary.
+We designed it this way because in our user research, we learned that most users will do multiple loads in one day, and this makes it easier for them to do this.

 Lastly, we have our "Stats" section that can be accessed from any other page.
 This section helps the user to learn about their habits doing laundry, such as their most visited store or average time spents doing laundry.
 We included this section because we learned from our user research that most people who use laundry mats are students or low income families.
 We felt like these types of users would be interested in things like how long they typically take at the laundromat in order to plan around it.